AnyChart/docs.anychart.com/Common_Settings/Legend/Advanced_Settings.md

 ## Title + Separator

-To enable and configure the legend title, combine the {api:anychart.core.ui.Legend#title}title(){api} methods with the methods of the {api:anychart.core.ui.Title}anychart.core.ui.Title{api} class.
+The legend title is disabled by default.
+To enable and configure it, combine the {api:anychart.core.ui.Legend#title}title(){api} method with the methods of the {api:anychart.core.ui.Title}anychart.core.ui.Title{api} class.
 For example, you can adjust the font of the title:

 ```
 // enable and configure the legend title